 Students are required to use "professional voice" at all times during the school day, whether out on fieldwork or in the school building.
-Though there is a time and place for appropriate expression of enthusiasm, school is
+Though there is a time and place for appropriate expression of enthusiasm, school is rarely an acceptable location for loud voices.
+Teachers will give one reminder to use "professional voice."
+If a student does not comply, the behavior would be considered insubordinate and would be subject to the discipline policy.

 Profane language can be offensive and is disruptive to the atmosphere of academic rigor established at TCS.
-Even if used in the context of informal conversation or joking, it is unacceptable in the school setting.
+Even if used in the context of the informal conversation or joking, it is unacceptable in the school setting.
 Those who use profanity will be reminded to stop.
 Failure to stop as requested is insubordinate.
 A student can be called to a disciplinary hearing for use of profanity.